As U.S. dairy farmers struggle, Canadians worry the problems will spread

 Canadian farmers operate in a much different environment.
 Instead of incentives to produce milk, they work on a quota system, with farmers buying the rights to produce a certain amount of milk.

 Ben Loewith, also a third-generation dairy farmer, runs Joe Loewith and Son Ltd. with his father and uncle in Lynden, Ontario.
-The Loewiths operate their farm with the expectation that, “a business needs to expand every year, whether it is through diversification or increasing the size of the operation,” Ben Loewith said.
+The Loewiths operate their farm with the expectation that “a business needs to expand every year, whether it is through diversification or increasing the size of the operation,” Ben Loewith said.

 Critics of the Canadian system say there is no room for competition.
 Canadian farmers can buy as much quota as they want as long as they can afford it and have a large enough farm to produce it.
 The United States actually does something similar with the sugar industry, and Loewith says it helps his family farm grow because he can accurately predict his farm’s future income.

 Still, Canadian farmers are concerned about the sustainability of Canada’s system as global pressure heightens to adopt free market practices.
-Last fall, the United States dairy industry encroached further into the Canadian dairy market through the renegotiation of the North American Free Trade Agreement, know as NAFTA.
+Last fall, the United States dairy industry encroached further into the Canadian dairy market through the renegotiation of the North American Free Trade Agreement, known as NAFTA.

 The new United States Mexico Canada Agreement (USMCA) will replace NAFTA if it is ratified by all three countries as early as 2020.
 The deal opens up more of the Canadian dairy market to American farmers.